<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252463768261371&amp;ev=PageView&amp;noscript=1">

 Spoilerphobia.

-Writers are so white-knuckle terrified of giving away anything that even remotely seems like it could possibly faintly have even a whiff of an aroma of spoiling any aspect of a story, that they just totally avoid all specifics and go into generic mode, producing loglines (and synopses) that are so information-free that they're essentially meaningless.
+Writers are so white-knuckle terrified of giving away anything that even remotely seems like it could possibly faintly have even a whiff of an aroma of spoiling any aspect of a story that they avoid all specifics and go into generic mode, producing loglines that are so information-free that they're essentially meaningless.
 I often cannot tell what the stakes are, or anything about what happens in the second half of a movie, from its official logline.

 Everyone has seen examples of what I mean.
 Not going to use specific real-life examples here because I'm not a shamer, but I've read loglines for episodes of TV shows (some of them big hits) that went a little something like this: